BillTheBest/osProtect/README.markdown

 nano /etc/redis/redis.conf
 ```

-If you use Upstart (highly recommended) then do this:
+To set up Redis as an Upstart service (the System-V init replacement, but highly recommended) then do this:

 ```
 mkdir /var/log/redis